markusfisch/BinaryEye/README.md

 You can also use Binary Eye from other apps by using an [Intent][intent].

-If you prefer to integrate a barcode scanner into your app, take a look at at [BarcodeScannerView][barcode_scanner_view] (if you also want to use [ZXing-C++][zxing_cpp]) or read how to
+If you prefer to integrate a barcode scanner into your app, take a look at [BarcodeScannerView][barcode_scanner_view] (if you also want to use
+[ZXing-C++][zxing_cpp]) or read how to
 [scan barcodes with ML Kit on Android][mlkit_barcode_scanning].